Some discussions on the Goldbach conjecture: Some results of the same flavor as the Goldbach conjecture

 \section{Some results of the same flavor as the Goldbach conjecture}

 In this section, we discuss some problems that share a similar nature with the Goldbach conjecture.
 The first type of problems involves representing natural numbers as the sum of integers with certain properties.
-Examples include representing positive odd integers as the sum of a prime and a power of $2$, representing positive integers as the sum of a prime and a square, representing positive integers as the sum of a prime and a Fibonacci number, and the Waring-Goldbach problem, which also involves primes.
+Examples include representing positive odd integers as the sum of a prime and a power of $2$, representing positive integers as the sum of a prime and a square, representing positive integers as the sum of a prime and a Fibonacci number, and the Waring-Goldbach problem.
 Another type of questions explores the Goldbach problem in different algebraic structures, extending beyond the realm of integers.
-These variants include the Goldbach conjecture over number fields, the Goldbach conjecture over the polynomial ring with integral coefficients, the Goldbach conjecture over the polynomial ring with coefficients from a field, and the Goldbach conjecture for matrices, among others.
+These variants include the Goldbach conjecture over number fields, the Goldbach conjecture over the polynomial ring with integral coefficients, the Goldbach conjecture over the formal power series ring with integral coefficients, the Goldbach conjecture over the polynomial ring with coefficients from a field, and the Goldbach conjecture for matrices, among others.

-\subsection{Representing positive odd integers as the sum of a prime and a power of $2$}
+\subsection{Representing positive odd integers as the sum of a prime and a power of 2}

 De Polignac conjectured in 1849 that every odd number larger than $3$ can be written as the sum of an odd prime and a power of $2$.
 Soon he realized that this conjecture is false, as $127$ serves as a counterexample.
-In 1950, Van der Corput \cite{Vandercorput1950} proved that the counterexamples have a positive density.
+In 1950, van der Corput \cite{vanderCorput1950} proved that the counterexamples have a positive density.
 Erd\H{o}s \cite{Erdos1950} proved the set of counterexamples contains an infinite arithmetic progression in the same year.
 Erd\H{o}s' result implies the upper density of numbers representable as the sum of a prime and a power of $2$ is at most $0.5 - 9 \times 10^{-8}$.
 This constant was improved to $0.4909$ by Habsieger and Roblot \cite{HR2006} in 2006.

 On the other hand, Romanoff \cite{Romanoff1934} proved in 1934 that such numbers have a positive lower density.
 Romanoff's constant has been improved by Chen-Sun \cite{CS2004}, L\"{u} \cite{Lv2007}, Habsieger-Roblot \cite{HR2006}, Pintz \cite{Pintz2006}, Habsieger-Sivak--Fischler \cite{HS2010}, and Elsholtz-Schlage--Puchta \cite{ES2018}.